Marshall-D/BlindExamination/README.md

 # BlindExamination
-Examination for the
+Examination for the blind

-uses googles text to speech
+Uses googles text to speech